commonknowledge/community-climate-justice-archive/README.md

 ## Local Development

-At the moment, the only program is `dump-images-from-airtable.go`.
+At the moment, the only program is `dump-images-from-airtable`, in the `dump-images-from-airtable.go` file.

 This takes a SQLite export of the Airtable database and downloads all of the images to the `images/` directory in this repository.
 It also stores the images in the database.